dtudk/pythonsupport-page/README.md

 Ruff has an extension for vs-code which can be used to visually inspect errors: [Ruff - Visual Studio code extension](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff).

+## Pre-commit

+Use `pre-commit install` in order to automatically lint Python files on commit.
+This will install a hook that will not let you commit unless your code meets a certain standard.

 ## Running Locally in Podman

 You can easily run the site locally (and deployed) using containers.
 You'll need: